Hardee Kirkland

 Hardee Kirkland (May 23, 1868 - February 18, 1929) was an American film actor and director of the silent era who appeared on stage.

-Warly life
+Early life

 Kirkland was born in Savannah, Georgia, the son of former Confederate Brigadier General William Whedbee Kirkland.
 He was the elder brother of actress Elizabeth Kirkland, who performed as Odette Tyler.
 His maternal uncle William J. Hardee was also a Confederate general.

 Career

 He appeared in more than 40 films between 1915 and 1925.
 He also directed more than 30 films between 1912 and 1914.

 He died in Los Angeles, California, at the age of 60.